Brenda f English

 .
 Its name is derived from Arabic برق (barq)

-BURGUNDY f English (Rare)
+Burgundy f English (Rare)

 This name can refer either to the region in France, the wine (which derives from the name of the region), or the colour (which derives from the name of the wine).

-BURKE m English
+Burke m English

-From an English surname which was derived from Old English burg
+From an English surname that was derived from Old English burg

-BURKHARD m German, Ancient Germanic
+Burkhard m German, Ancient Germanic